argonautproject/scheduling/pages/_includes/avail-bundle-intro.md

-avail-bundle-intro.md file

-This Appointment Bundle profile sets the minimum expectations for the Bundle resource which is returned as a result of the `$find` operation and when fetching appointments.
+The Appointment Bundle profile sets the minimum expectations for the Bundle resource which is returned as a result of the `$find` operation and when fetching appointments.

+### Mandatory Data Elements

+**Each Bundle must have:**

+1. a bundle type
+1. a total number of matches

+**The system [Must Support]({{site.data.fhir.uscore}}guidance.html#must-support) if available:**

+1. Appointment entries
+1. OperationOutcome entry

 **Additional Profile specific implementation guidance:**